syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

       (`jenkins-instance.yaml`)
     - A shell script to retrieve the per-instance details from the user's request, and inject them into the template (`execute-pipeline`)
-    - A command set to the shell script
-- Created a set of directories(`input`/`output`) and sample user request(`input/object.yaml`)
-- Executed the pipeline image locally as a test
+- Executed the pipeline image locally to validate its output
-- Pushed the image to the registry
+- Loaded the image into the Platform Cluster (or pushed it to the registry)
 - Added the image to the Promise definition in the `xaasRequestPipeline` array